Teva's MS drug Copaxone has strong second-quarter sales

 Sales of the best-selling drug, had dropped 14 percent in the first quarter.

-Sandoz, part of Swiss drugmaker Novartis AG NOVM.VX, and Momenta Pharmaceuticals (MNTA.O) in June launched a once daily 20 mg version of Copaxone called Glatopa.
+Sandoz, part of Swiss drugmaker Novartis AG, and Momenta Pharmaceuticals in June launched a once daily 20 mg version of Copaxone called Glatopa.

 To stem the tide of generic competition, Teva has been moving patients to a three times a week 40 mg version of Copaxone, which the company said accounted for 68.5 percent of total Copaxone prescriptions in the United States.